Patternform Guide: Fastest Way to Find Winning Horses (Step-by-Step)

 Why?

 Because it’s just logical.
 When you back at a higher price, the numbers are in your favour (for large erratic price movements in-play).
-Where as, laying in running is dangerous… liability often exceeds the potential return, unless you’re being extremely select and targeting short prices.
+Whereas, laying in running is dangerous… liability often exceeds the potential return, unless you’re being extremely selective and targeting short prices.
 Or horses in the final stages.
 Nobody ever made much trading by having more risk than reward, therefore it’s best to either back at a high price in-running, or lay at a short, odds-on one…

 The other popular topic seems to be Patternform speed ratings (shown on the cards above).
 Speed ratings are probably more for the punters as I haven’t seen any direct benefit in this as a trader.
 If you do, feel free to comment at the end of this post.